"I was delighted to take part in a clinical trial as it has the potential to really help others in the future.”

 - chemotherapy and enalapril

-The chemotherapy drugs you have will include the anthracycline drug epirubicin.
+The chemotherapy drugs you have will include the anthracycline drug epirubicin or doxorubicin.
 You have 1 of the following combinations of chemotherapy:

 - epirubicin and cyclophosphamide (EC)